PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Choosing Good Factor Graphs

 The vertices of $ER_q$ are vectors $(x,y,z)$, with $x,y,z \in \mathbb{F}_q$, the finite field of order $q$.
 Vertices $v$ and $w$ are adjacent if their dot product $v\cdot w=0$, with addition and multiplication as in $\mathbb{F}_q$.
 Since adjacency is defined by orthogonality of two vectors, all multiples of any two vectors retain the same adjacency relationship.
-Thus, we move into projective space and consider only the left-normalized form of each vector (so the leftmost non-zero entry of each vector is $1$).
+Thus, we move to projective space, considering only the left-normalized form of each vector (so the leftmost non-zero entry of each vector is $1$).
 The ER graph has these left-normalized vectors as the vertices and edges between all orthogonal vector pairs.
-Note that the arithmetic over finite field $\mathbb{F}_q$ is used to compute orthogonality.
-See \cite{mceliece_1987} for details of the arithmetic over $\mathbb{F}_q$ and \cite{polarfly_sc22} for ER graph \looseness=-1construction.
+Note that arithmetic over $\mathbb{F}_q$ is used to compute orthogonality.
+See \cite{mceliece_1987} for details of arithmetic over $\mathbb{F}_q$ and \cite{polarfly_sc22} for ER graph \looseness=-1construction.

 $ER_q$ is a diameter-$2$ graph.
 This may intuitively be seen by considering perpendicularity in Euclidean space.
 Each pair of distinct vectors $v_0$ and $v_1$ is orthogonal to a common ${w=v_0 \times v_1}$, the cross product of $v_0$ and $v_1$.
 The $2$-hop path from $v_0$ to $v_1$ is then given by ($v_0,w,v_1$).
 The intuition is similar in the case of finite geometry.